- How to use conception date calculator

 Pregnancy typically lasts around 40 weeks (counted from the first day of your last period).
-That is 266 days from the conception date.
-If a baby is born before week 37, it's called a premature birth.
-But don't worry if the due date changes or you go in labor on a different date - only 4% of babies are born on their due date and 80% are born either two weeks before and after the date.
+That is approximately 266 days from the conception date.
+But don't worry if the due date changes or you go into labor on a different date - only 4% of babies are born on their due date, and 80% are born either two weeks before or after the date.

 Let's go back to the question: what day did I conceive?
 In our conception calculator, we subtract 266 days from the estimated due date and get the most probable day of conception:

 Conception calculator based on LMP

 The other method of using the pregnancy conception calculator is to provide the first day of your last menstruation (LMP) and the average length of your menstrual cycle.
 The majority of cycles last around 28 days.
 However, typical values range between 21 and 35 days.

 In cycles of 28 days, ovulation happens around 14 days before the beginning of the next cycle.
 So, if a cycle lasts 28 days, ovulation occurs the 14th day after the first day of the cycle (the first day of bleeding).
 If it's shorter, you subtract the corresponding number, e.g., for a 22 days cycle - ovulation occurs on the 8th day.
 If it's longer, you add some days, e.g., for a 34-day cycle - ovulation is on the 20th day.
 For cycles longer than 35 days or shorter than 21 days, these calculations are not applicable, and you should consult by a doctor.